kazzle101/midiObsWS/README.md

 This system has been written to provide basic functionality; scene switching, volume control and allow operation of the main controls such as recording, streaming and the virtual camera.
 The MIDI device I've used is a Behringer X-Touch Mini.

 ## Update November 2023
-**Version 0.7 beta**
+**Version 0.8 beta**
 Update so the LEDs on the controller show the selected scene correctly, now only the LED for the selected scene is lit.
+Also have the LEDs show according to the current settings in OBS on startup.

 ## Update August 2023
 **Version 0.6 beta**